migerankin/file-pipe/README.en.md

 ## 🚀 Getting Started

-1. Install dependencies in the `electron-vue` directory:
+1. Install dependencies in the `/electron-vue` directory:
    ```
    npm install
    ```
-2. Execute the following code under `electron-vue` to start the program:
+2. Execute the following code under `/electron-vue` to start the program:
    ```
    npm run go
    ```